plan4hub/yoda/docs/MANUAL.md

 Furthermore, the tool will download included images and place them in a parallel directory strucuture.
 Finally, Yoda will export a single ZIP with all of these files.

+A special option exists to download only a list of specified issues.
+In this case any specifiction of repository, labels, and state is disregarded.
+To use this feature, specify the `issuelist` parameter and/or enter data in this field.
+The format is (reponame)/(comma-separate list of issues).
+Several sets may be specified separate by colon.
+Example: `nfvd/2,3:obt/4,11`.

 *Notice:* In order to execute this tool, Yoda may need to request images from a different domain that what is serving the GitHub issues (e.g. `media.github.hpe.com` vs. `github.hpe.com`).
 This will cause the browser cross-origin security to kick in.
 To work around this, you'll need to install a browser extention.
 For Chrome, suggest `Allow-Control-Allow-Origin` extention.

 *Notice:* Some browser may complain upon ZIP download that this file could be dangerous / contain viruses.
 Of course, it does not, so you may have to manually accept the file.